 Services

-Louise handles complex civil motions and appeals in Minnesota state and federal courts in an effective, thorough, and ethical manner, addressing a wide variety of civil issues including construction defect, contractual indemnification, employment discrimination, insurance coverage, premises liability, personal injury, products liability and sex abuse.
+Louise manages complex civil motions and appeals in Minnesota state and federal courts with diligence, thoroughness, and integrity.
+She addresses a broad spectrum of civil matters, including construction defect, contractual indemnification, employment discrimination, insurance coverage, premises liability, personal injury, products liability, and sex abuse.

-Louise is an active member of the Minnesota Defense Lawyers Association, where she serves as the Chair of the Amicus Curiae Committee.
-For her contributions as Chair, in August 2022 Louise received the “Presidents Award” from the Minnesota Defense Lawyers Association for her contributions to the defense bar.
+She is an active participant in the Minnesota Defense Lawyers Association, serving as Chair of the Amicus Curiae Committee.
+In recognition of her leadership, Louise received the 2022 “Presidents Award” from the Association for her valuable contributions to the defense bar.

-Louise is also a member and Co-Chair of the Hennepin County Bar Association’s Bar Memorial Committee, which each year facilitates a special session of the Hennepin County District Court to honor attorneys who have recently passed away, to recognize their years of service as well as their contributions to the Bar in Hennepin County.
+Louise also holds membership and chairs the Bar Memorial Committee of the Hennepin County Bar Association, which organizes an annual session of the Hennepin County District Court to honor attorneys who have recently passed away, to recognize their years of service as well as their contributions to the Bar in Hennepin County.

-Louise is also a member of the Minnesota State Bar Association, where she served for six years on the governing council of the Appellate Practice Section, lecturing in seminars addressing appellate issues and revising and updating the electronic practicelaw.org website with information and articles helpful to practitioners.
+As a member of the Minnesota State Bar Association, Louise served six years on the governing council of the Appellate Practice Section, lecturing at seminars on appellate issues and contributing to the maintenance and enhancement of practicelaw.org, which provides resources for practitioners.

 Louise has also been involved in the MSBA’s Wills for Heroes program, drafting wills, powers of attorney, and health care directives for Minnesota police officers and fire fighters.